By: Bruce Ruotsala, CPA, Senior Staff Accountant

 Thankfully, the W-2 and qualified property-based limitations do not apply when the taxpayer claiming the deduction has taxable income for the year of less than $315,000 (if married filing jointly, $157,500 for all other taxpayers.
 Taxpayers under these threshold amounts simply claim the 20% deduction without limitation.

 Caution.
-The Tax Cuts and Jobs Act provides rules that would prevent pass-through owners—particularly service providers such as accountants, doctors, lawyers, etc.—from converting their compensation income taxed at higher rates into profits taxed at the lower rate.
+The TCJA provides rules that would prevent pass-through owners—particularly service providers such as accountants, doctors, lawyers, etc.—from converting their compensation income taxed at higher rates into profits taxed at the lower rate.

 Limit on Excess Business Losses for Noncorporate Taxpayers

-Under the Tax Cuts and Jobs Act, noncorporate taxpayers are only allowed to deduct $250,000 of business losses against other income.
+Under the TCJA, non-corporate taxpayers are only allowed to deduct $250,000 of business losses against other income.
 The remainder has to be carried forward as a Net Operating Loss (NOL).

 Example: For 2018, Ned Brown has $1,000,000 of gross income and $1,400,000 of deductions from a retail business that is not a passive activity.
 His excess business loss is $150,000 ($1,400,000 – 1,000,000 – $250,000).
 Brown must treat his excess business loss of $150,000 as an NOL carryover to 2019.

-The result of this provision is that an individual taxpayer is limited to offsetting a maximum of $250,000 of business loss against other income for the tax year.
+The result of this provision is that an individual taxpayer is limited to offsetting a maximum of $250,000 of other income with the business losses.
 In the example, if Ned Brown reported wages of $400,000 (and no other income) in 2018, his adjusted gross income would be $150,000.
 Under present law, all of the $400,000 of losses can be used to offset wage income to arrive at adjusted gross income of $0.

 While the pass-through income deduction is likely one of the most substantial changes for small business taxpayers, there are several other changes to be aware of as well: